West Virginia Medicaid Definition

 In West Virginia, the West Virginia Department of Health and Human Services (DHHR), Bureau for Medical Services (BMS) is the agency that administers the state’s Medicaid program.

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
 While there are several different eligibility groups, the focus of this page is strictly on Medicaid eligibility for elderly West Virginia residents, aged 65 and over.
-In addition, the focal point will be specifically Medicaid for long term care, whether that is at home, in an adult family care home, in a nursing home, or in an assisted living facility.
+In addition, the focal point will be specifically Medicaid for long term care, whether that is at home, in an adult family care home (adult foster care), in a nursing home, or in an assisted living facility.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which West Virginia seniors may be eligible.
 These programs have slightly different financial (income and assets) and medical (functional) eligibility requirements, as well as varying benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that West Virginia offers several pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement program, which means anyone who is eligible will receive assistance.
-It is provided only in nursing home facilities.
+Benefits are provided only in nursing home facilities.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Limited number of participants, which means wait lists may exist.
 Services are provided at home, adult day care, in an adult family care home, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled (ABD) – is an entitlement program, which means anyone who is eligible will receive assistance.
 Services are available at home or adult day care.

 The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an West Virginia Medicaid program.
 Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for West Virginia Medicaid.
 More.

 |2020 West Virginia Medicaid Long Term Care Eligibility for Seniors|